YanisaHS/MATESOL-to-tech/README.md

 ## Potential Industry Job Paths

-I’ve listed some potential job titles which you may find helpful as you consider industry careers.
+This list is not exhaustive, but I’ve listed some potential job titles which you may find helpful as you consider industry careers.
 I am not an expert on these job paths, but they are potential careers which may be appealing to those looking to work in tech, but with backgrounds in education, applied linguistics, and TESOL.
-If you’re interested in any of these careers, I recommend you look at many different job postings before you’re on the job market to get an idea of what skills they require/prefer.
+If you’re interested in any of these careers, I recommend you look at many different job postings before you’re on the job market to get an idea of what skills they require or prefer.

-- **Related tech careers:** Technical Curriculum Developer/Architect, Curriculum Manager, Content Developer, Technical Writer, Technical Trainer, Technical Project Manager, UX Researcher, Linguist, Analytical Linguist, Language Engineer (specifically at Amazon)
+- **Related tech careers:** Technical Curriculum Developer/Architect, Curriculum Manager, Content Developer, Content/Information Architect, Technical Writer, Technical Trainer, Technical Project Manager, UX Researcher, Learning Architect, Learning and Development Consultant/Lead, Data Annotator, Linguist, Analytical Linguist, Computational Linguist, Language Engineer (specifically at Amazon)
-- **Very technical, but related:** Software Engineer, Data Scientist, Data Engineer, NLP or ML Engineer
+- **Very technical, but related:** Software Engineer, Data Scientist, Data Engineer, NLP or ML Engineer, Conversational AI Architect/Engineer

     These careers generally require an advanced knowledge of coding and surrounding technologies, and they will almost always require a coding interview (i.e., you have to code in front of the interviewer).